 Christ's Church Academy is housed on a beautiful multi-building campus in Jacksonville, FL.
 The school has over thirty-one classrooms, four music suites, two computer labs, two art studios, a media center, administrative offices, extended care suites, and a cafeteria dining area.
 CCA also has an expansive auditorium, gymnasium, a high school courtyard, two playground green-spaces, a fenced recreational area, and a ten-acre athletic complex that includes baseball, softball, soccer, and football fields.

 - FCIS - Florida Council of Independent Schools

 - ACSI - Association of Christian Schools International

 About our History

 Christ's Church Academy, originally Mandarin Christian School, began its inaugural year August 29, 1995, enrolling kindergarten through fifth grades.
 Sixth, seventh, and eighth grades were added in 1996, 1997 and 1998, respectively.
 High school began in 2005 and was completed with the addition of twelfth grade in 2007.
+In 2022, CCA relocated to a new multi-building campus on Greenland Rd.
 Christ's Church Academy has realized a long-term goal by establishing a school to serve the Mandarin community, and continues to expand its reach to the entire First Coast.

 Expected Student Outcomes